ylin910095/axial_run/README.md

 ### Compile MILC

-Clone the custom MILC at https://github.com/ylin910095/milc_baryon.git Besides the usual MILC compilation steps (remember to set OMP = true to enable openMP!), you will need to go to the file ```./generic_ks/gb_baryon_mmap.c``` and edit the line reads ```#define GB_DIRECTORY``` to the desired scratch directory.
+Clone the `feature/gb-baryon-ptsrc` branch of custom MILC at https://github.com/ylin910095/milc_baryon.git Besides the usual MILC compilation steps (remember to set OMP = true to enable openMP!), you will need to go to the file ```./generic_ks/gb_baryon_mmap.c``` and edit the line reads ```#define GB_DIRECTORY``` to the desired scratch directory.
 All the memory maps wil be saved and automatically erased in this directory during the run.
 Once the Makefile is properly set, go to ```ks_spectrum``` and type ```make ks_spectrum_hisq_gb_baryon_blind_no_sink_links``` to produce binary.

 ### Running setup